-Dining options are Numerous but more Chain type restaurants than some of the more trendy eateries of San Francisco.
-You are also a stone’s throw from China Town so you can alway try some of the best “western style” Chinese food in the world.
+Dining options are numerous but more Chain type restaurants than some of the more trendy eateries of San Francisco.
+You are also a stone’s throw from China Town so you can always try some of the best “western-style” Chinese food in the world.

-Being in the most populated area of the City Parking can be at a premium so check your hotel can cater for that at a reasonable cost if you are planning on having a car.
+Being in the most populated area of the City Parking can be at a premium so check if your hotel offers Parking at a reasonable cost if you are planning on hiring a car.

-Moving away from the Centre North Beach offers plenty of options for staying nearer the coast.
-Quieter and much less built up North Beach can offer more tranquil stay However it’s still very much in the thick of things.
+Moving away from the Centre, North Beach offers plenty of options for staying nearer the waterfront.
+Quieter and much less built-up, North Beach can offer a more tranquil stay, However, it’s still very much in the thick of things.

-Being the Italian Quarter means there are plenty of restaurant options especially if you enjoy Italian food.
-One of the plus points of North Beach is its proximity to Fishermans wharf and its multitude of seafood restaurants.
+Being in the Italian Quarter means there are plenty of restaurant options especially if you enjoy Italian food.
+One of the plus points of North Beach is its proximity to Fisherman’s wharf and its multitude of seafood restaurants.
 Meaning you will never be stuck for something to eat.